Bonis98/OAuth2-server/README.md

 `'Content-Type': 'application/x-www-form-urlencoded'`

-and the data should be provided within the body of a post request.
+and the data must be provided within the body of a post request.

-Server will respond with an access token and a refresh token.
+The server will respond with an access token and a refresh token.

 [back](#top)